Cedric-locchi/ngx-data-table/README.md

 - **Toggle Visibility**: Show or hide columns using the toggle switches.
 - **Reorder Columns**: Drag and drop columns using the grip icon to change their order.
+  - **Visual Feedback**: A blue line indicates where the column will be placed.
+  - **Smooth Animations**: Columns animate to their new positions using the View Transitions API.

 ### Column State